MRCIEU/2025-p3-retreat-hackathon/README.md

 Let’s stop reinvesting the wheel: Create shared, reusable code and steps

+Here is a github repo that is able to run pipeline steps: https://github.com/andrew-e/genepi-pipeline

 Task ideas:

 - Identify common problems we have independently have to solve